-To help schools prepare for the Theatresports Schools Challenge, we have produced this handbook.
-It contains the rules, the Theatresports games used, game descriptions and tips on improvisation.
-PLEASE READ IT THOROUGHLY.
 The TSC is an improvised drama competition for primary & high school students across Sydney and NSW.
 At present, it involves 190 different teams across 4 divisions.
 It is made up of an Intermediate (high school years 9-10) & Senior division (high school years 11-12) in Term 2, and a Junior (high school years 7-8) & Primary division (primary school years 5-6) in Term 4.
 Teams of 3 to 5 students from each school perform alongside other schools in their region, and are challenged to create 1, 2 & 3 minute improvised scenes live on stage.
 The scenes are judged by 3 improvisation professionals scoring between 1 and 5 (5 being excellent).
 You will be emailed the dates that your team is to perform - but if you can't make the assigned heat, we will do our best to fit you into another (though it may require more travel).
-HEATS The call time for teams is 4pm for a 4.30pm briefing and skills workshop.
-At 6pm, there will be a 45-minute break, then a group warm up at 6:45pm.
+HEATS The call time for high school teams is 4pm for a 4.30pm briefing and skills workshop.
+At 6pm, there will be a 45-minute break.
 The performance begins at 7pm sharp and runs for approximately two hours.
 Teams will remain on stage for 10 minutes after the show for feedback (teachers/coaches are welcome).
-Note: Primary division workshops & heats call time is 3.30pm for a 4pm - 5.30pm workshop and the performance will be from 6 - 7.30pm.
+Note: Primary division call time is 3.30pm for a 4pm - 5.30pm workshop and the performance will be from 6 - 7.30pm.
 FINALS There are NO Skills Workshops for the finals.
-The call time for teams is 5.30pm for a 6pm briefing and a warm up.
+The call time for high school teams is 5.30pm for a 6pm briefing and a warm up.
 The show begins at 7pm sharp and runs for approximately two hours.
 Note: the Primary division finals will be a 4.30pm call time for 5pm briefing and the performance from 6 - 7.30pm.
 LATE ARRIVAL If you or your team are running late, you must call the TSC schools contact (emailed to you), and speak to the workshop host when you arrive.
 If you don't contact us, we will think that your team has pulled out.
-AUDIENCE TICKETS for the heats & finals are still only \$10 FOR ADULTS, \$5 FOR STUDENTS and only available at the door in the 15 minutes prior to the show.
-Please remind your parents and friends that we can only accept cash.
+AUDIENCE TICKETS Tickets for the heats & finals are \$10 FOR ADULTS, \$5 FOR STUDENTS and only available at the door in the 15 minutes prior to the show.